 Vacations are a chance to take a break from our usual routines, explore new places and check exciting experiences off our bucket lists.
-However, being surprised by allergies can leave you wishing you’d stayed home instead of enjoying the sights!
+However, surprise allergy troubles can leave you wishing you’d stayed home instead of enjoying the sights!

-Careful planning before your trip and strategizing while you’re there can help stop allergies from overtaking your vacation.
+Careful pre-trip planning and strategizing while you’re there can help stop allergies from overtaking your vacation.
+With any allergy, travel takes some forethought.

 Here are some tips for preventing your allergy symptoms from spoiling your travel plans.